 Salmonella poisoning, or salmonellosis, causes symptoms like fever, diarrhea, and stomach pain.
 This is most often contracted from eating food contaminated with the Salmonella bacteria, but it’s possible to get the disease from infected cats.

-How to Keep The Baby Safe Around Your Cats
+How to Keep the Baby Safe Around Your Cat

 Never leave your newborn in a room alone with your cats unsupervised.
-As much as you think you know your cat’s personality inside and out, it can still be unpredictable.
-It may have never lashed out at you, but you also likely don’t scream and cry all day and night or smell like pee or poop throughout the day.
+As much as you think you know your cat’s personality inside and out, they can still be unpredictable.
+They may have never lashed out at you, but you also likely don’t scream and cry all day and night or smell like pee or poop all the time.

 Provide a Safe Place for Kitty

 You should also give your kitty a safe, baby-free place to retreat when needed.
-If you have kids already, you know how overstimulating a newborn can be (if you’re a first-time parent, you’ll soon find out).
+If you have kids already, you know how overstimulating a newborn can be (and if you’re a first-time parent, you’ll soon find out).
 You are capable of understanding that babies crying is just a normal part of parenthood, but your cat has no way of knowing that.
-Having its own sanctuary to retreat to when it’s overstimulated will give it a place to cool down when things get loud.
+Having their own sanctuary to retreat to when they’re overstimulated will give them a place to cool down when things get loud.

 Prepare Kitty in Advance